JasperTan97/VAMR_Lost_in_the_jungle/README.md

 # VAMR_Lost_in_the_jungle

-Help Dora find her way out of the jungle using visual odometry

 As part of the mini-project for the [Vision Algorithms for Mobile Robotics](https://rpg.ifi.uzh.ch/teaching.html) (VAMR) course at UZH taught by Prof Davide Scaramuzza, we (Abhiram, Adarsh, Jasper and [TianYi](https://github.com/tianyilim)) implement a monocular Visual Odometry (VO) pipeline on the KITTI, Malaga and Parking datasets.

 ## Setup